Lawrence Hopman, President

 In 1995 he accepted an offer from United Floral Distributors in Fenwick Ontario.
 His first role was operating a sales route in Toronto.
 For many years Lawrence was on the road before dawn at the wheel of a “bucket truck” peddling cut flowers and plants to florists.
 With Lawrence continually calling on new clients; his business kept expanding, resulting in multiple jobs for new reps.

-In 2002, he accepted an invitation to join the inside sales team and was entrusted with expanding the company’s garden center and florist trade in the Great Lakes region and Northeastern United States.
+In 2002, he accepted an invitation to join the inside sales team and quickly set about expanding the company’s garden center and florist trade in the Great Lakes region and Northeastern United States.

 Using effective cold call techniques coupled with exhibitions at regional trade fairs, Lawrence once again grew the business - becoming the company’s top producer.